threatgrid/kiries/README.md

 __WARNING__ : Kiries will open several publically accesible ports on your host.

- * 9090 -- Webserver, serving up Kibana
+ * 9090 -- Webserver, serving up Kibana and docs
  * 9200,9300 -- ElasticSearch HTTP and Native APIs
  * 5555 -- Riemann listeners (tcp and udp)

 Read the following and take precautions as you see fit.

 By default, Kiries will start up Riemann tcp and udp servers on port `5555`.
-It will index all events it recieves into ElasticSearch.
+It will index all events it receives into ElasticSearch.
 To customize this behavior, edit the `config/riemann.config` file.

 Kiries will also start up ElasticSearch listening on the default